JudeYu99/academic-website/content/post/CYP17A1/index.md

 subtitle:

 # Summary for listings and search engines
-summary: An integrated calculation strategy to systematically study the mechanism of ligand binding and channel "tunneling" kinetics at the atomic level
+summary: An integrated calculation strategy to systematically study the mechanism of ligand binding and channel tunneling dynamics at the atomic level

 # Link this post with a project
 projects: []